aburicia9/dummifytech/README.md

 ## Installation

+### Frontend

+1. Install the dependencies using the command npm install or npm i.
+2. Run npm run dev to launch the server.
+3. JavaScript, React with Vite, and vanilla CSS have been used for the frontend development of the project.

+## Backend
-1. Install dependencies using the command `npm install` or `npm i`.
+1. Install the dependencies using the command npm install or npm i.
-2. Save the `.env.example` file as `.env` and fill in the necessary data.
+2. Save the .env.example file as .env and fill in the necessary data.
-3. Run `npm run initDb` to create the required tables in the previously created database.
+3. Run npm run initDb:faker to create the required tables in the previously created database and populate them with data generated by faker.
-4. Execute `npm start` to launch the server.
+4. Run npm start to start the server.
+5. Node with Express has been used for the backend development, and the zod library has been used for schema validation.
 ## Entities

 ### Users